Perspective | Methodical and efficient, Alex Smith wins first start since before his injury

 Burrow screamed in pain as he rolled on the grass.
 His yells echoed through the empty stadium.

 In the end, Sunday would be a happy day for Smith.
-He would win his first game in more than two years, with a methodical, efficient, one-touchdown, two-field goal march through the second half that turned a two-point deficit into a 20-9 victory that put Washington a half-game out of first place in a dreadful NFC East.
+He would win his first game in more than two years, with a methodical, efficient, one-touchdown, two-field goal march through the second half that turned a two-point deficit into a 20-9 victory that put Washington a half-game out of first place in the dreadful NFC East.

 But Nov.
 18, 2018, is never far away for this franchise no matter how much it changes coaches and brings in new players.
 Something good stopped that day for a Washington team that was in first place and seemed to be moving toward an almost certain division title until Smith was hit high and low by Houston’s Kareem Jackson and J.J.
 Watt and his leg broke, bone pierced the skin, infection set in, and he spent the next weeks fighting for his life and his leg as doctors kept cutting and cutting and cutting the infection away.

-Everything the past two years has been about running away from that day, about perpetually trying to start new only to have the engine never quite turn over, until everything returned to the beginning Sunday: with a cart coming for a quarterback and a stuck team finding the glimmer of what it takes to fight back to first place.
+Everything the past two years has been about running away from that day, about perpetually trying to start anew only to have the engine never quite turn over, until everything returned to the beginning Sunday: with a cart coming for a quarterback and a stuck team finding the glimmer of what it takes to fight back to first place.
 Back in 2018, Washington went to Dallas for a Thanksgiving game four days later, lost and began spiraling to the bottom.
 This Thanksgiving, the team could be in first place by day’s end.

 There was nothing pretty about Washington’s win Sunday.
-With Smith, victories have rarely been beautiful things.
+With Smith, victories rarely have been beautiful things.
 Often they are filled with slow slogs downfield and safe, efficient passes as the scoreboard clock chugs and the games churn toward unexciting conclusions.
-A typical statistical line in an Alex Smith win would look like the entry beside his name in Sunday’s box score: 17-for-25 for 166 yards, a touchdown and an interception.
+A typical statistical line in an Alex Smith win would look like the entry beside his name in Sunday’s box score: 17 for 25 for 166 yards, a touchdown and an interception.
 Passer rating: 83.1.

 And yet this had to feel wonderful for a team that has struggled to figure out what it takes to win games.
 “Just winning is great,” said Coach Ron Rivera, who has lectured for weeks about how this team needs to understand winning.
 As obvious as those words might sound, the fight for any wins has been elusive for a 3-7 team.